kendryte/canmv_k230/CONTRIBUTING.md

 git commit -m "描述性的提交信息"
 ```

-## 5. push commits to your own forked sub-repo
+## 4. Push commits to your own forked sub-repo

 After completing the feature development, for the sub-repositories that have changes, developers should first fork these repositories under their own account.
 Then, add the remote URL of the forked repository for these sub-repositories and push the changes to the corresponding branch.
 For example: